Hormonal acne is your body’s way of telling you that something isn’t quite balanced internally.

 This is due to its anti-androgen profile and ability to reduce the amount of oil the sebaceous glands produce, helping to eliminate oily skin conditions and breakouts.

-It is anti-bacterial and anti-keratinising, which means it normalises the abnormal growth of skin cells that line the follicle on the skins surface; it is also a scavenger of free radicals helping to reduce inflammation.
+The acid is a potent inhibitor of 5A reductase, it has been FDA approved as a topical preparation for the treatment of acne.
+It is anti-bacterial and anti-keratinising, which means it normalises the abnormal growth of skin cells that line the follicle on the skin’s surface; it is also a scavenger of free radicals helping to reduce inflammation.

 Treating hormonal acne through the use of topical antibiotics may be counter-productive, as they can influence sebum production, which has been stimulated by Type 1 5a Reductase.

 When treating hormonal acne topically, try to think about what it takes to heal this condition and make sure your products follow that strategy.
 Don’t just use products because of what others say.

 After all, we are all metabolically different, the body was designed to be able to create healthy skin, so if all else fails, keep your skincare. routine simple.